lrothack/dev-ops-admin/README.md

 - Run `make lint` in order to run code analysis with pylint and bandit.
 - Run `make test` in order to run unit tests with pytest and coverage.
 - Run `make dist` in order to build a Python package (binary and source).
+- Make sure you have [Docker](https://www.docker.com) installed and the Docker daemon is running.
+Allocate at least 4GB RAM in the Docker resource configuration.
 - Run `docker-compose -p sonarqube -f sonarqube/docker-compose.yml up -d` in order to start a SonarQube server.
+Configure your server through its web interface and obtain an authentication token.
+The SonarQube URL and the authentication token can be configured through the `Makefile` variables `SONARURL` and `SONARTOKEN`.
-- Run `make sonar` in order to locally run `sonar-scanner` and report results to your local SonarQube server.
-Requires a local installation of [sonar-scanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/).
+- Run `make sonar` in order to run `sonar-scanner` and report results to your SonarQube server.
 - Run `make docker-build` in order to analyze, test, package and deploy in a multi-stage Docker build.
-Test your docker image with `docker run`.
-Make sure you have [Docker](https://www.docker.com) installed and the Docker daemon is running.
-Optional: Set `DOCKERSONAR=True` in `Makefile` in order to activate Sonarqube reporting in the first stage of the Docker build.
+Analysis results and test results are shown after the build.

 Advanced configurations can be made in the *configuration* sections of `Makefile`.
 See [lrothack/dev-ops](https://github.com/lrothack/dev-ops) for more information.